 Columbia University in the City of New York

 Columbia University was founded in 1754 and offers a wide variety of programs through 21 schools and nearly 100 departments.
 The physical therapy program is housed within the Columbia University Medical Center and College of Physicians and Surgeons and offers a doctoral degree in the field.

 Doctor of Physical Therapy

 City University of New York

 More than 530,000 degree-seeking and continuing education students are enrolled annually at programs within the 24 institutions through the City University of New York (CUNY) system in NYC.
 The Graduate Center offers more than 30 doctoral programs, including physical therapy.
-Hunter College will have the authority to award DPT degrees to students who start in June 2013 (Class of 2016) and the College of Staten Island will have the same right for the Class of 2017 (students beginning fall 2014).
+The DPT program is available at CUNY's Hunter College and College of Staten Island locations.

 Doctor of Physical Therapy

 The DPT program awarded between the Graduate Center and either Hunter College or the College of Staten Island is a three-year program that consists of 105 credits.
 This is a comprehensive program that will train students through lectures, theory and hands-on experiences to apply research methods in a variety of areas to their clinical practice.
 Students enrolled at Hunter College will begin in the summer and take two courses, clinical anatomy and medical terminology.
 The College of Staten Island's DPT program begins in the fall and students will take a number of courses including medical terminology, introduction to physical therapy practice and research design.
 Coursework through both colleges will focus on topics such as advanced anatomy and physiology, fitness theory, kinesiology, neurology, rehabilitation and electrotherapy.
 In addition to the required coursework, all students must pass several comprehensive examinations, undergo clinical internships and complete a research project.